HAMLET: Graph Transformer Neural Operator for Partial Differential Equations: Further Details on Model Architecture Implementations

 \section{Further Details on Model Architecture \& Implementations}

 ~ Table~\ref{tab:implementation} provides a detailed breakdown of the implementation specifics of our model trained on various datasets, including Darcy Flow 2D, Shallow Water 2D, Diffusion Reaction 2D, and Airfoil.
 The table also outlines the dataset settings, indicating the amount of training and testing data used, spatial and temporal resolution, and specific graph-related parameters such as radius and node feature channels, highlighting the bespoke nature of the model configuration.
+The dataset-specific hyperparameters follow the PDEBench \cite{takamoto2022pdebench} setting, while model-specific hyperparameters follow the default setting of baseline methods suggested by the code repositories or their papers. \\ \\ We have presented results of our \PhysGTN\ on a wide range of datasets, some of which are larger and more complex, e.g., larger spatial and temporal resolution on Diffusion Reaction 2D.
+On these datasets, there are no scalability issues found in our \PhysGTN\, implying that our method does not suffer from the scalability issue.
+To indicate computational complexity, we use the inference time\footnote{Inference time is measured as an average of 50 runs, with a batch size of 1, on an NVIDIA RTX3090.
+We use inference time to indicate computational complexity, since FLOPs are not constant for our proposed model, as they partly depend on the number of edges.}.We directly train \PhysGTN\ unrolling for 90 timestamps.